 New 2020 Skoda Octavia vRS iV plugs in with 242bhp

-Three versions of the new hot Skoda Octavia vRS are on the way, but plug-in hybrid power makes its debut first
+The new hot Skoda Octavia vRS plug-in hybrid makes its debut.

 The latest Volkswagen Golf GTI isn’t the only new hot hatchback from the Volkswagen Group.
 Skoda has revealed the new fourth-generation Octavia vRS, which features a plug-in hybrid powertrain for the very first time.